 In the older grade bands (Middle School - Transition), the morning meeting can resemble a daily staff meeting on the job.
 Team members take turns as the group leader and reporter of the daily activities.
 A current events time is included to encourage team members to share an event that is happening in the world around them.

-Meal Planning activities are used to guide classroom meals, which include planning balanced meals, shopping for food, preparing food and cleaning up after eating.
+Meal Planning activities are used to guide meals, which include planning balanced meals, shopping for food, preparing food and cleaning up after eating.

-Multiple Task Analysis cards are provided for classroom jobs & vocational activities.
+Multiple Task Analysis cards are provided for jobs & vocational activities.
 These contain real photos to show the sequence of a variety of school and classroom jobs.

 In the younger grades, vocational tasks can vary within the classroom.
 These tasks give students the ability to see themselves as "workers" with responsibilities.

-In the older grades, a set period of the day is allotted for classroom vocational tasks.
+In the older grades, a set period of the day is allotted for vocational tasks.
 This provides a structured learning and teaching time where team members build on critical thinking skills, problem-solving, work pace, independence, teamwork and organization in the context of a real-world task.